cmvcordova/acsuite/README.md

 ## Known Issues

 - Hadamard, Euclidean distance Siamese classifiers not thoroughly tested, training instabilities observed.
-There is likely a mismatch with how they're handled within the HalfStep
+There is likely a mismatch with how they're handled within the HalfStepSiameseEncoder model.
 - Evaluation multiruns not compatible with current script, done manually.
 See [Hydra issue #1258](https://github.com/facebookresearch/hydra/issues/1258).
 - Pre-training data downloading method not implemented, must be dealt with manually.
 See ACNet section
 - README could be more informative.
 Do not hesitate to open issues!